andviro/grayproxy/README.md

 # grayproxy

 A simple forwarding proxy for Graylog GELF messages.
+Can be used as load-balancer in front of multiple Graylog server nodes.
+Also helps if the Graylog server or logging application is behind a firewall and direct logging to UDP is not viable.

 ## Usage